Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXcG

 and

 \end{ddd}

 The subscript $G$ should indicate that the functors involve taking $G$-coinvariants which is here explicitly realized in terms of the crossed product.
-If we want to indicate the dependence on the choice of the ideal $\tilde \bK$ we will use the notation $\Homol{}_{\bK}\bC\cX_{G}$ or $\Homol{}_{\bK}\bC\cX_{c,G}$.
 The subscript $c$ indicates that the construction involves the continuous functor $\bCtsmc$.
-But note that the functors defined in Definition \ref{woeihgwegewrgregw9} are not continuous except in degenerate cases (Example~\ref{ex_GmaxGmax_not_continuous}).
+But note that the functors introduced in Definition \ref{woeihgwegewrgregw9} are not continuous except in degenerate cases (see Example~\ref{ex_GmaxGmax_not_continuous}).